Find stereotype in profile by name

 Get the stereotype

-'ConnectorLatency' in the profile.
+ConnectorLatency in the profile.

-stereotype = getStereotype(profile,'ConnectorLatency')
+stereotype = getStereotype(profile,"ConnectorLatency")

 stereotype = Stereotype with properties: Name: 'ConnectorLatency' Description: '' Parent: [0x0 systemcomposer.profile.Stereotype] AppliesTo: 'Connector' Abstract: 0 Icon: '' ComponentHeaderColor: [210 210 210] ConnectorLineColor: [168 168 168] ConnectorLineStyle: 'Default' FullyQualifiedName: 'LatencyProfileB.ConnectorLatency' Profile: [1x1 systemcomposer.profile.Profile] OwnedProperties: [1x2 systemcomposer.profile.Property] Properties: [1x2 systemcomposer.profile.Property]

-Apply stereotypes to elements: root-level architecture, component architecture, connectors, ports, data interfaces, and value types of a model.
+Apply stereotypes to model elements such as root-level architecture, component architecture, connectors, ports, data interfaces, value types, functions, requirements, and links.
+Functions only apply to software architectures.
+You must have a Requirements Toolbox™ license to apply stereotypes to requirements and links.
 A model element can have multiple stereotypes.
 Stereotypes provide model elements with a common set of property fields, such as mass, cost, and power.

 Use properties to store quantitative characteristics, such as weight or speed, that are associated with a model element.
 Properties can also be descriptive or represent a status.
 You can view and edit the properties of each element in the architecture model using the Property Inspector.

 Author profiles and apply profiles to a model using the Profile Editor.
-You can store stereotypes for a project in one profile or in several.
-Profiles are stored in XML files when they are saved.|
+You can store stereotypes for a project in one or several profiles.
+When you save profiles, they are stored in XML files.